AyoubAref/JordanCP/dynamic-programming/dp-basic.md

 ## Dynamic Programming
+> Those who cannot remember the past are condemned to repeat it. <br> - George Santayana

 is an algorithmic technique which is usually based on a recurrent formula and one (or some) starting states.
 A sub-solution of the problem is constructed from previously found ones.